-Born on 17 March 1835 in Sunbury, Northumberland County, Pennsylvania Daniel Oyster was a son of Pennsylvania natives Edward and Catharine (Wagner) Oyster and the eldest of four brothers.
-He and his three younger brothers—George, John Shindle and Edward Whitman—all served in the military during the Civil War.
+Born on 17 March 1835 in Sunbury, Northumberland County, Pennsylvania, Daniel Oyster was a son of Pennsylvania natives Edward and Catharine (Wagner) Oyster and the eldest of four brothers.
+He and his three younger brothers—George, John Shindle and Edward Whitman—all served in the military during the American Civil War.
 His brother, George, served with him in Company F of the 11th Pennsylvania Volunteers; his brother, John, served with him in Company C of the 47th Pennsylvania Volunteers.
-Edward went his own way, ultimately choosing to serve in the cavalry.
+Edward, however, went his own way, as he would often do throughout his life, ultimately choosing to serve in the cavalry.

 In 1840, Daniel Oyster resided in Sunbury with his parents and older sister, Mary Elizabeth (born sometime around 1833), and younger brother George (born on 9 July 1837).
 According to the federal census that year, their father held a position in the manufacturing/trade industry.
-In 1842, he ran for the position of Register, Recorder and Clerk of Northumberland County; he won and served as Clerk of that county’s Orphans’ Court during the early and middle years of the decade.
+Two years later, their father ran for, and won, the position of Register, Recorder and Clerk of Northumberland County; he then went on to serve as Clerk of that county’s Orphans’ Court during the early and middle years of the decade.

-In 1845, Edward Oyster put his name forward for the position of County Register and Recorder, but withdrew after the fourth ballot at the Democratic Convention when it became evident that another candidate had garnered more supporting delegates.
+In 1845, the elder Edward Oyster put his name forward for the position of County Register and Recorder, but opted to withdraw after the fourth ballot at the Democratic Convention when it became evident that another candidate had garnered more supporting delegates.
 In 1847, he was appointed Secretary of the Democratic Convention’s Standing Committee, and also served as one of two convention delegates from Sunbury.
 (Silas H. Engel was the other.)
-An 1848 edition of the Sunbury American newspaper confirms that Edward Oyster continued to serve as Clerk of the Northumberland County Orphans’ Court; his superior was John Pursel, the man who had garnered the most delegates at the 1845 Democratic Convention (when Edward Oyster had entered and then withdrawn his name from consideration).
+In 1848, an edition of the Sunbury American newspaper noted that Edward Oyster continued to serve as Clerk of the Northumberland County Orphans’ Court that year and that his superior was John Pursel (the man who had garnered the most delegates at the 1845 Democratic Convention when Edward Oyster had entered and then withdrawn his name from consideration).

-By 1850, Daniel, Mary Elizabeth and George were still living in Sunbury with their parents.
-Land-related notices in the Sunbury American newspapers that year indicate that the family home was located in Upper Augusta Township.
-The siblings also residing in the home at this time were: John Shindle Oyster (born in 1844), Edward Whitman Oyster (born in 1846), and Susanna Oyster (born in October 1849).
-Their paternal grandmother, Catharine Oyster, was also a member of the household.
+By 1850, Oyster siblings Daniel, Mary Elizabeth and George were still living in Sunbury with their parents.
+Land-related notices in the Sunbury American newspapers documented the family’s home as being located in Upper Augusta Township.
+Also residing in the home at this time were siblings John Shindle Oyster (born in 1844), Edward Whitman Oyster (born in 1846), and Susanna Oyster (born in October 1849), as well as the siblings’ paternal grandmother, Catharine Oyster.

-Sadly, their sister appears not to have survived childhood, passing away a few years after the family had experienced an earlier, equally unexpected crisis—the death in Sunbury of family patriarch, Edward Oyster, who passed away on 11 October 1850.
-The 12 October 1850 edition of the Sunbury American newspaper reported his death as follows:
+Sadly, their baby sister, Susanna, appears not to have survived childhood, passing away a few years after the family had experienced an earlier, equally unexpected crisis—the death in Sunbury of family patriarch, Edward Oyster, who passed away on 11 October 1850.
+The 12 October 1850 edition of the Sunbury American newspaper reported his passing as follows:

 In this place, yesterday morning, Edward Oyster, Esq., late Recorder & c., of this county, aged about 45 years.

-A measure of joy returned on 31 December 1857 when George Oyster became the first of the children to marry—to Phoebe Ann Clement.
+A far more pleasant change to the clan’s family tree occurred on 31 December 1857 when George Oyster became the first of the children to marry—to Phoebe Ann Clement.
 Before the year was out, Mary Elizabeth Oyster also wed, marrying Jacob Wilvert at the Zion Lutheran Church in Sunbury on 26 August 1858.

-At the dawn of the Civil War, Daniel Oyster was employed as a machinist, according to an accounting of his life which would run in Washington, D.C.’s Evening Star more than six decades later.
-According to the federal census of 1860, he still resided in Sunbury with his mother and brothers, George, John and Edward Oyster.
-Daniel, John and George worked as laborers to support their widowed mother.
-Their sister, Mary, lived nearby with her carpenter husband, Jacob Wilvert.
+At the dawn of the Civil War, Daniel Oyster was still single—and employed as a machinist, according to an accounting of his life which would run in Washington, D.C.’s Evening Star more than six decades later.
+Per the federal census of 1860, he still resided in Sunbury with his mother and brothers, George, John and Edward Oyster.
+While Daniel, John and George worked as laborers to support their widowed mother, their sister, Mary, also remained close, residing nearby with her carpenter husband, Jacob Wilvert.

 Civil War Military Service

-A feeling of tension began to grow among Sunbury residents as southern states began toppling like dominoes—South Carolina (20 December 1860), Mississippi (9 January 1861), Florida and Alabama (10-11 January), Georgia (19 January), Louisiana (26 January ), and Texas (1 February).
-Just over two months later Fort Sumter, an important federal installation in South Carolina, had been surrendered to Confederate forces.
+But clouds of worry would soon appear over their happy homes, community and nation as injudicious leaders of southern states became increasingly enthralled with the idea of secession.
+Beginning with South Carolina on 20 December 1861, one state after another fell away like dominoes—Mississippi (9 January 1861), Florida and Alabama (10-11 January), Georgia (19 January), Louisiana (26 January), and Texas (1 February).
+Just over two months later Fort Sumter, an important federal installation in South Carolina, was surrendered to Confederate forces.

 In response, Daniel Oyster and his younger brother, George, became two of the earliest men in their community and state to answer President Abraham Lincoln’s call for volunteers to help defend the nation’s capital following the fort’s fall.
 They enrolled for military service at Sunbury, Northumberland County, Pennsylvania. and mustered in for duty at Camp Curtin in Harrisburg, Dauphin County on 23 April 1861 with Company F, 11th Pennsylvania Volunteer Infantry—Daniel as a Corporal and George as a Private.